Structure and Management

 The ANSI Electric Vehicles Standards Panel (EVSP) is a cross-sector coordinating body whose objective is to foster coordination

 and collaboration on standardization matters among public and private sector stakeholders to enable the safe, mass deployment of

 electric vehicles and associated infrastructure in the United States with international coordination, adaptability, and engagement.

-The ANSI-NAM Network on Chemical Regulation (Network) is an issue-driven forum
+The ANSI Network on Chemical Regulation (Network) is an issue-driven forum

 established to enable U.S. manufacturers and other stakeholders to speak with